DiffDoctor: Diagnosing Image Diffusion Models Before Treating: Method

 The artifact detector enables us to diagnose artifacts within synthesized images, serving as valuable dense supervisory signals for artifacts.
 Although RichHF~\cite{liang2024rich} and PAL4VST~\cite{zhang2023perceptual} also attempt to locate artifacts in synthesized images, they just use this information to inpaint problematic areas or to rank batches of images.
 How to leverage these pixel-level artifacts to supervise diffusion models remains underexplored.
 Therefore, we present pixel-aware treating, which tunes the diffusion model with the supervision from the artifact detector as shown in \cref{fig: pipeline}.

 \textbf{Pixel-aware treating.} The artifact detector is differentiable, so we can directly back-propagate gradients from detected artifact maps of synthesized images to the diffusion model through the artifact detector.
-We aim to minimize all confidence of the artifact map of the synthesized image (\textit{i.e.,} punish high artifact confidence), leading to the following pixel-aware loss for supervising the diffusion model:
+We aim to minimize all confidence of the artifact map of the synthesized image (\textit{i.e.,} punish high artifact confidence), leading to the following pixel-level loss for supervising the diffusion model:

-where \(\pi_\theta(z_T)\) represents the image sampled from the \textit{whole} denoising process of a pre-trained diffusion model starting from a standard Gaussian noise \(z_T\).
-Note that the diffusion model performs the denoising process with gradient tracking. \(C(\pi_\theta(z_T))\) is the artifact map of this synthesized image diagnosed by the artifact detector, \(h,w\) are the height and width, and \(i,j\) traverse all pixel coordinates.
-This loss supervises the diffusion model on all pixel-level artifacts from the artifact detector to suppress the diffusion model for generating high artifact confidence areas. \text{i.e.,} treat it to exclude artifacts.
+where \(\pi_\theta(z_T)\) represents the image sampled from the diffusion policy model \(\pi_\theta\) starting from the standard Gaussian noise \(z_T\).
+Note that the diffusion model performs the denoising process with gradient tracking. \(C(\pi_\theta(z_T))\) is the artifact map of this synthesized image diagnosed by the artifact detector, \(h,w\) are the height and width, and \(i,j\) traverse all pixel coordinates. \(M\) represents a threshold mask deciding the pixel involved in the calculation, and \(N_{\text{aggr}}\) is the number of calculated pixels.
+This loss suppresses the diffusion model for generating high artifact confidence areas by supervising the diffusion model on pixel-level artifact signals from the artifact detector.
 Illustration is shown in \cref{fig: pipeline}

 Following studies of direct reward fine-tuning~\cite{clark2024directly, prabhudesai2023aligning} which also directly back-propagating diffusion models but with global reward models when doing full-chain sampling, we truncate the gradients in the last few steps in the denoising chain to save memory.